 “Morning.
 My associate has booked a room for me.
 The name's Sutter,” Dean said as they came closer.

 “Let's see.”
-The man, in lack of a better word, busied himself with his computer.
+The man, for lack of a better word, busied himself with his computer.
 He was typing in the slow speed of someone unused to working with it, Dean noted.
 “Sutter, Dean.”
 Grey looked at Dean for a long moment.

 “Is something wrong?”
 Dean asked.